The name of this church shall be BETHLEHEM BAPTIST CHURCH OF MINNEAPOLIS, MINNESOTA.

 The fundamental responsibility of the Elders is to devote themselves to prayer and the Word.
 The Elders are responsible for governing the Church as godly servant leaders.
 They must teach the Word and tend the flock of God in this Church.
 The responsibilities of the Elders shall include: examining prospective members and candidates for baptism and acquainting them with the Affirmation of Faith and Church Covenant, overseeing the process of Church discipline, examining prospective candidates for office, scheduling and providing a moderator for business meetings, providing for reporting and recording of official Church business, overseeing the work of the Deacons and appointed Church agents and committees, conducting worship services, administering the ordinances of the Gospel, equipping the membership of the Church for the work of the ministry, teaching the whole counsel of God both formally and informally, correcting error, overseeing, coordinating and promoting the ministries of the Church, and mobilizing the Church for world mission.

 The Elder Council shall be comprised of Staff and Non-Staff Elders.
 Staff Elders are men who receive financial compensation from the Church as they fulfill God's call to the specific ministries of the Word, prayer and shepherding the flock.
 In addition to the duties of their office as described in Section ‘b’ above, Staff Elders shall perform the duties determined by the Council of Elders and approved by the congregation.
-The duties shall be in writing at the time of employment and substantial changes shall be approved by the Church.
+The duties shall be in writing at the time of employment and substantial changes shall be approved by the Church or the Campus that the Staff Elder serves.

 Non-Staff Elders are men recommended by the Council of Elders and called by the Church who serve voluntarily without financial support from the Church as they fulfill God's call to the specific ministries of the Word, prayer and shepherding the flock.